The Faroe Islands in the international community

 As a third country in relation to the EU, the Faroe Islands have a fisheries agreement, an agreement on trade in goods, and an agreement on research cooperation with the EU.
 In 2006, the Faroe Islands entered into a special economic treaty with Iceland, the Hoyvík Agreement, which established a single economic area encompassing both countries, with free movement of goods, services, capital and persons.

-In addition to the EU and Iceland, the Faroe Islands have bilateral free trade agreements with Norway, Switzerland and Turkey.
+In addition to the EU and Iceland, the Faroe Islands have bilateral free trade agreements with Norway, Switzerland, Turkey and the United Kingdom.

 The Faroe Islands are a full member of the North Atlantic Marine Mammal Commissionin, under their own name, and an associated member of three United Nations specialized agencies – the International Maritime Organization, IMO; the Food and Agriculture Organization, FAO; and the United Nations Educational, Scientific and Cultural Organization, UNESCO.
 They take active part in the regional fisheries management organisations NEAFC, NAFO and NASCO in conjunction with Greenland, as well as separately in SPRFMO.

 The Faroe Islands also have bilateral fisheries agreements with Greenland, Iceland, Norway and the Russian Federation, which provide for mutual exchange of fisheries opportunities and access to fish in each other’s waters.